 Variations of dyslexia

 Because dyslexia covers a range of difficulties, the presenting problems for many children with a diagnosis of dyslexia will be different.
-Some will only suffer to a mild degree and with the aid of various coping strategies such as learning spellings via mnemonics, repetition of irregular spelling rules until they become embedded, or kinaesthetic learning instead of phonological, they may well be able to progress at the usual speed within the classroom and excel alongside their classmates.
-For others, additional support may be required for a longer time and more frequently and it will take longer for spelling, reading or mental arithmetic to become less of a stumbling block.
+Some will learn to manage with the aid of coping strategies such as learning spellings via mnemonics, repetition of irregular spelling rules until they become embedded, or kinaesthetic learning instead of phonological, so they can progress within the classroom.
+For others, additional support may be required for a longer time and it will take a greater struggle to master spelling, reading or mental arithmetic.

 There may be associated difficulties that can be identified and treated.
-For example, glue ear (otitis media), which is common in children with dyslexia, can affect their hearing, which in turn affects their ability to learn phonics in reading.
+For example, glue ear (otitis media), which is common in children with dyslexia, can affect their hearing, which in turn affects their ability to learn phonics.
 Binocular vision, which involves the control and co-ordination of both eyes, is also common in children with dyslexia and can be treated.

 Indicators of dyslexia

 If you notice your child writes 41 for 14, b for d, or misses out words as they read aloud, you might begin to suspect dyslexia.
-But there are many less obvious signs.
+But there are many less obvious signs, eg poor phonological awareness, poor organisation and time management, difficulty following verbal instructions.
 Every child is different, and dyslexia manifests differently in different age groups.

-In isolation, or indeed in young children, these more formal indicators of dyslexia should not give cause for concern.
-It is when several indicators are present that dyslexia (or another specific learning difficulty) may be present.
-Discuss it with teachers - they may well recommend an assessment by an educational psychologist.
-As with everything, knowledge is power and this assessment will be invaluable in understanding the specifics of any difficulty and ensuring that your child receives the right support.
+In young children, single dyslexic symptoms may be part of normal reading development.
+It is when several indicators are present and persistent that dyslexia (or another specific learning difficulty) may be a possible explanation.
+Discuss it with teachers - they may well recommend an assessment by a dyslexia specialist or an educational psychologist.
+As with everything, knowledge is power and this assessment will be invaluable in understanding your child and ensuring they receive the right support.

 Some other signs to look out for: